The range and detail of European Statistics demands is limited to what is absolutely necessary.

 on reduction of the response burden, simplification and priority-setting and the Action Programme

-) is part, has been developed.
+) and the Framework Regulation Integrating Business Statistics are part, has been developed.
 The objective is increased relevance and reduction of burden.
 The strategy strongly promotes the use of administrative and existing data sources and finding more efficient ways of compiling and collecting data.
+For intra-EU trade (Intrastat), the need to reduce burden on respondents has been addressed in the Eurostat proposal called SIMSTAT (Single Market Statistics).
+The core of the SIMSTAT proposal is the exchange of micro-data on intra-EU trade between Member States.
+This will be tested within an ESS.VIP project.

 " aims to improve the effectiveness and efficiency of the production process.
-Eurostat is currently developing and testing methods and corresponding infrastructure that maximise the use of existing data (model based estimations, data matching) in order to meet the ever growing demand for more data while maintaining and possibly decreasing the current level of burden on respondent.
+Eurostat is currently developing and testing methods and corresponding infrastructure that maximise the use of existing data (model based estimations, data matching) in order to meet the ever growing demand for more data while maintaining and possibly decreasing the current level of burden on respondents.
+The main examples of this approach are the ESS.VIP projects SIMSTAT, ESBRs and ICT.